Skip to content

 Tools provide agents with external data access:

-• Image Generator — creates featured images via DALL-E 3
+• Image Generator -- creates featured images via DALL-E 3 with pillar-specific color palettes

 WordPress Publisher